huz4f/huz4f/content/Blogs/Tech.md

 Let's start with Sleep disturbance?
 - Light from electronic devices has showen to hinder circadian rhythm. [more](https://sleepdoctor.com/technology/#:~:text=transition%20to%20sleep.-,Technology%20Can%20Have%20Adverse%20Effects%20on%20Sleep,affect%20attentiveness%20the%20following%20day.)

-Prolonged sitting in front of screens contributes to a sedentary lifestyle, which increases the risk of:
+ Prolonged sitting in front of screens contributes to a sedentary lifestyle.
+This increases the risk of obesity, heart disease, type 2 diabetes, muscle and joint problems and poor posture.
+Humans were designed for physical activity, and prolonged sitting can lead to weakness.
-- Obesity
-- Heart disease
-- Type 2 diabetes
-- Muscle and joint problems
-- Poor posture and weakness as humans were designed for physical activity

-Human body is made to endure certain conditions that have been taken care of by technology, as a result we have become weak.
+Human body is made to endure certain conditions that have been taken care of by technology, as a result our minds and body have become weak.

 ---